Tuesdays, October 4th-November 15th | 7:00 pm

 36 E. 30th St. New York, NY, 10016 (between Madison Ave. & Park Ave.
 South

 Tickets: $12 (Members 10% discount).
 Students free (with a valid ID).

 Tuesday, October 4th, 2016 | 7:00 pm

 Eileen Quinlan was born in Boston, MA and lives and works in Brooklyn, NY.
 She has a BFA from the School of the Museum of Fine Arts, Boston, and an MFA from Columbia University.
 Quinlan frequently participates in group shows and has mounted more than a dozen solo shows internationally since 2005.
 Her work is in the permanent collections of the Metropolitan Museum of Art, Museum of Modern Art, Whitney Museum of American Art, Hammer Museum, Museum of Contemporary Art LA, and FRAC (Fonds Régional d'Art Contemporain), France, among others.
 Recent shows include joint solo exhibitions at Campoli Presti Galleries in London and Paris, and group exhibitions Image Support at Bergen Kunsthall, Norway; Transmission, Recreation and Repetition at the Palais des Beaux-Arts in Paris, Lens Work at LACMA in Los Angeles, and New Photography at the Museum of Modern Artand What Is a Photograph at the International Center for Photography, both in New York.
-Quinlan has a solo show Mind Craft, currently at Miguel Abreu Gallery, in New York.
+Quinlan's work is represented by Miguel Abreu Gallery, in New York.